EPTissink/MOSTest-multimodal/mostest/readme.md

+Outline: association z-scores from non-permuted GWAS are used to estimate MOSTest test statistics, while z-scores from the permuted GWAS are used to estimate distribution of z-scores under null assumption of no association (null distribution).
+Null distribution is then used to calculate p-values of the the MOSTest test statistics.
+Produced MOSTest sumstats are then clumped to produce independent loci and corresponding lead SNPs.
+Finally Manhattan plot is produced.

 1. Create z-matrices with original and permuted GWAS z-scores across all phenotypes with ```mostest_multimodal.ipynb```.

       - Two NxM matrices are created: one for original genotypes and another for permuted genotypes, where N is the number of variants tested in the GWASs and M is the number of phenotypes.